alnew/UW_volunteers_2019/README.md

 ## Step 3: Create a Virtual Environment and Install poppler and pandas
 In Anaconda Navigator, launch Jupyter Labs.
 In Jupyter Labs, navigate to File > New > Terminal.
 A new tab should open called “Terminal 1”.
-In this terminal, run the following commands
+In this terminal, run the following commands.
+(NOTE: anytime you enter a command and see "Proceed ([y]/n)?" type "y")

 ### For Mac:
 - conda create -n unitedway python=3.7
-	You will see a list of new packages to install Proceed ([y]/n)?  → “y”
 - conda activate unitedway
 - conda config --add channels conda-forge
 - conda install poppler
-You will see a list of new packages to install
-Proceed ([y]/n)? → “y”
 - conda install pandas
-	You will see a list of new packages to install Proceed ([y]/n)? → “y”

 ### For Windows:
 - conda create -n unitedway python=3.7